Preparing yourself emotionally, financially, and practically for life’s eventualities can give you a sense of control and peace of mind.

-In the third stage of retirement, activities and outings may have mostly stopped and significant medical expenses, as well as possible long-term care costs, might be required.
+In the third stage of retirement, activities and trips may have stopped and significant medical expenses, as well as possible long-term care costs, may be required.

-Doug offers advice on how to proceed if you need to navigate a move to continuing or long-term care:
+Lamb offers advice on how to proceed if you need to navigate a move to continuing or long-term care.

 Start early to carefully review care home options.
-Look for an environment where you feel comfortable and are assured of the care and dignity that you deserve.
+With your loved ones, look for an environment where you feel comfortable and certain that you'll receive the care you deserve.
 Many facilities have long waiting lists, so express your interest and register early.

 Once you are admitted to a care facility, it’s important for your family to monitor the care that’s being provided.
 Unannounced visits and phone calls help provide a window into what’s happening when they’re not there.
 If loved ones are unavailable, make arrangements for periodic visits by a paid caregiver.

-It’s extremely important to find a financial planner who has experience with these types of transitions, either with their own family or with other clients.
-It’s not only about the numbers when determining future retirement needs—it’s about finding someone to guide you through the roller coaster of emotional issues.
+It’s particularly important to find a CFP professional or QAFP® professional who has experience with these types of transitions.
+Many have dealt with similar situations in their own lives.
+It’s not only about the numbers when determining future retirement needs—it’s also about finding someone to guide you through the emotional changes.

-A Certified Financial Planner® professional can help you plan for issues you may face in the future, such as:
+A professional financial planner will help you plan for issues you may face in the future, such as the following: